Technical Debt, Agile, and Sustainability

 Confusion is the enemy of productivity and there seems to be no shortage of confusion in the Agile way.
 When you have non-technical people dictating technical things it rarely works out well.— Sam Redmond, Why Agile Will Continue to Fail

 Technical debt is one of the most common and often overlooked aspects of long-term digital transformation.
 Left unchecked, it will inevitably alienate your users/customers.
-Plus, it wreaks havoc on your ability to successfully manage digital products or services over time.
+In addition, it wreaks havoc on your ability to successfully manage digital products or services over time.
 Ultimately, it will adversely impact your entire organization.

 Here are a few things you can do: